How to Win a Hague Convention Child Abduction Case

 Clients must move quickly to obtain the documents needed to file the initial application and then to collect the documents needed for the hearing.
 They should normally be asked to prepare a detailed family history and to assist the attorney to develop evidence as rapidly as possible.

-Second, if there is no custody order in place from a court in the jurisdiction of the habitual residence, counsel in the United States should consider advising the left-behind parent to institute civil proceedings in those courts for such an order (or perhaps for a modification of the original order).
+Counsel might also suggest that, if there is no custody order in place from a court in the jurisdiction of the habitual residence, the left-behind parent should perhaps institute civil proceedings in those courts for such an order (or perhaps for a modification of the original order).
 However, this should not be undertaken without U.S. counsel conferring with counsel in the other country.

 Hague Convention cases are often extremely fact-intensive.
 They frequently hinge on the ability of one party to convince the court of matters such as the habitual residence of a child (which hinges in large part in most but not all circuits on the last shared intention of the parents); the nature of the left-behind parent’s custody rights under the foreign law (which may require expert evidence as to the terms of the foreign law); the extent to which a parent actually exercised custody rights; whether or not a parent consented to or acquiesced in a new residency; whether such consent or acquiescence was conditional; whether the child has become well settled in the new environment; whether the child was physically or psychologically abused; whether the taking parent was abused in such a way that there was an impact of the child; whether the authorities in the foreign country provided adequate protection to the children and the taking parent in the past or could do so in the future; the age and maturity level of the child, whether and why the child objects to being returned.
 For a court to resolve these matters it must analyze the relevant facts.